Toledo Museum of Art & Glass Pavilion

 Metroparks of the Toledo Area preserves many of Lucas County’s most unique natural and historical features, from Ohio’s only “moving” sand dunes to the 35-room Georgian colonial home of an auto baron.

-• Locally, Pearson Metropark, located at 761 Lallendorf Rd., Oregon, is one of the last remaining stands of the Great Black Swamp, a notorious forest that once blanketed much of northwest Ohio.
+• Locally, Pearson Metropark, located at 761 Lallendorf Rd., off Navarre Avenue, Oregon, is one of the last remaining stands of the Great Black Swamp, a notorious forest that once blanketed much of northwest Ohio.
 The thick woods and location close to Lake Erie make Pearson a favorite stopover for a wide variety of migrating birds.

 Buildings, shelters, bridges, ponds and a garden with a waterfall were built by workers enrolled in Depression-era work programs, such as the Works Progress Administration and Civilian Conservation Corps.